 No matter what you do, these need to be taught repeatedly until they are automatic, and most importantly, they cannot just be told to students – they have to be shown.
 Once students have them down automatically, they become routines that help minimize confusion, distraction, and wasted time.

-Below, I have created a list of procedures to get you started (you can also click on the picture to download it).
 Look them over and start thinking through them.
 Which routines are the most important ones to you?
 How do you want them to happen?
 How are you going to model them and work them into your first day or week, while still providing breaks between them?

 I hope you have an amazing school year and a fantastic classroom management routine!